About The D. H. Chen Foundation

-You need to complete a separate scholarship application form and arrange for a reference to be submitted on your behalf (these documents will be available from this page from January 2017).
+You need to complete the Undergraduate scholarships application form (selecting 'The D. H. Chen Foundation Scholarship' in Section A) and arrange for a reference to be submitted on your behalf.
 Please note that we cannot consider applications from candidates who have not been offered a place at Oxford.

 - Scholars will be expected to write an annual report about their academic and social activities, and achievements at the University.

 - Receipt of the award in subsequent years is subject to satisfactory academic progress.

 - Applicants should be aware that competition for the scheme is very high and the University does not have additional funding for those candidates who are not offered a scholarship.